truj1ll0/mkdocs-help-center/docs/classy-live/card-tokenization.md

 !!! example "Want to participate?"

-    <a href="https://learn.classy.org/credit-card-tokenization-beta.html">Sign up</a> to join the waitlist for Credit Card Tokenization on Classy Live.
+    <a href="https://learn.classy.org/credit-card-tokenization-beta.html">Sign up</a> to join the beta program for Credit Card Tokenization on Classy Live.

 ## Current checkout process